 Once a student is identified, an Advanced Learning Plan (ALP) will be created.
 Teachers, students, and parents will collaborate along with the GT facilitator, to develop a written plan to meet the student’s identified needs.
 The ALP will formalize the differentiation that the classroom teachers provide for the student in their identified area(s) as well as affective (social/emotional) needs within the classroom.

-As part of this process, ALL students in Grade 2 will take the Cognitive Abilities Test (CogAT 8) the week of February 17th This assessment indicates the level and pattern of cognitive development of a student in comparison to grade and age mates.
+As part of this process, ALL students in 5th grade not identified for gifted programming will take the Cognitive Abilities Test (CogAT) the week of October 31st.
+This assessment indicates the level and pattern of cognitive development of a student in comparison to grade and age mates.
 These general reasoning abilities, which start developing at birth and continue through early adulthood, are influenced by experiences gained both in and out of school.

 Gifted Identification Referral Testing

 “Our greatest natural resource is the minds of our children.”